 Course on Learning Design Basics by OpenLearning

 This is another free-to-enroll training program that talks about the principles of learning design.
 By taking it, you will improve your understanding of the theory of teaching, e.g., what the most effective way to teach is and what can be done to boost material retention in digital training.
-The training content itself consists mostly of text with the occasional inclusion of a quiz or a video sample.
+The training module itself consists mostly of text with the occasional inclusion of a quiz or a video sample.

 “Thank you for a great learning experience.
 I have a few more adjustments to make but I now have a design for consultation purposes and eventually, a final product.
 Good experience and well organized.”
 (Rebecca S)